likeketchup/ChessGame/README.md

 1. En passant
 2. Check( When a king is under immediate attack by one or two of the opponent's pieces, the system does not have the function to save the king.)
 3. Players cannot surrender in the game.
+## About Test Class
+We have already wrote the code of judgement of whether the player win the game or not.(you can just run the code of FileInputClient.java)